-- Genetic screening or counseling as your doctor may suggest the screening of other family members.
+- Genetic screening or counseling as your doctor may suggest screening other family members.

 Cardiomyopathy symptoms tend to worsen without treatment.
 Cardiomyopathy can worsen more quickly in some people.
 There are numerous medications and treatments.
 Doctors typically treat this disease with a combination of medications.

-Medications are used to improve blood flow, control symptoms and to treat underlying conditions, such as:
+Medications are used to improve blood flow, control symptoms and treat underlying conditions, such as:

-- Beta blockers medications such as propranolol (Inderal) are used to lower blood pressure and slow the heart rate.
+- Beta-blocker medications such as propranolol (Inderal) are used to lower blood pressure and slow heart rate.

 - Angiotensin-converting enzyme (ACE) inhibitors may be used to widen blood vessels that improve heart function.

 - Diuretics (water pills) are often prescribed to remove excess fluid and salt from the body and will decrease fluid in the lungs.

 Sometimes devices that correct arrhythmias are necessary, like pacemakers or implantable cardioverter defibrillators (ICDs).
 The ICDs send an electrical impulse to control heart arrhythmias.
 The left ventricular assist device (LVAD) is a mechanical device that is used for patients awaiting a heart transplant.

 If all the above treatments fail, surgery may be the only option.